MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dot11wificxtypes/ne-dot11wificxtypes-wdi_sae_status.md

 ### -field WDI_SAE_STATUS_FAILURE

-The operation completed with failure.
+The operation completed with failure and none of the other status codes apply.

 ### -field WDI_SAE_STATUS_RESOURCES